The great New York pass comparison: which pass should you get?

 Does there absolutely have to be a New York Pass?
 Of course not!
 You can also discover the best attractions in New York without a pass.

-If you don’t plan on visiting a lot of ticketed attractions, we’d suggest that you do without a pass.
+If you don’t plan on visiting a lot of ticketed attractions, we’d suggest that you do it without a pass.
 You can also jump the line for the ticket desk at most attractions, even without a pass, by booking your tickets online ahead of time.
 We’d definitely recommend doing that.

 In the following table, we’ve shown you an overview of which ticket you can buy beforehand online, also without using any of the passes.